AlphaGit/alphas-manifesto-blog/_posts/2016/2016-05-13-death-to-singletons.md

   - convention
 subtitle: Singleton.Instance.SelfDestruct();
 description: >-
-  This blog post explains the advantages and disadvantages of the singleton design pattern and how it affects unit testing, dependency injection, object-oriented programming, initialization, concurrency and lifetime.
-Learn what to consider before using the singleton design pattern.
+  Singleton pattern restricts instantiation to one object; advantages, but also problems with unit testing, DI, OOP, initialization, concurrency, lifetime, and intent.
 ---